 Water Saving Rebates

-- Customers must reside within the Saving Water Partnership service territory.
+- Customers must reside within the Saving Water Partnership service area.

-- The application must be submitted within 60 days of purchasing the new toilet.
+- The application must be submitted within 60 days of purchasing your new toilet.

 - Only single-family residents and duplexes with separate utility bills are eligible for this rebate.